 I live on a rural northern Arkansas hilltop, far from the big cities where I grew up and lived my career.
 The view from my south-facing windows looks over seven miles of scenic country hills.
 The little structure protects a statue of the Blessed Virgin Mary.

 I’m a Jew.
 Always will be.
 Jews love bargains, and I found the best one of all.
 Rabbi Yeshua, also a Jew, said, “Salvation is from the Jews” Jn 4:22.
 And, oh boy, does Rabbi Yeshua know how to offer a bargain.
 Look at it: “Every one who acknowledges me before men, I also will acknowledge before my Father who is in heaven” Mt 10:32.
 I’m acknowledging him as fast as I can.
 I evangelize consecrated religious, priests, bishops, even the senior Vatican cardinal who’s now my mentor!
 He radiates Catholic faith much more brilliantly than I ever could, but he knows I can’t not evangelize.
-Well, one exception.
-If I ever meet the Vicar of Christ I intend to keep silent and follow Mary’s advice, “Do whatever he tells you” Jn 2:5.
-And when at last I stand before Rabbi Yeshua I will absolutely do whatever he tells me!
+But when I meet Rabbi Yeshua face to face will absolutely follow the Blessed Virgin Mary‘s advice, “Do whatever he tells you” Jn 2:5.
+I will absolutely do whatever he tells me!

 The Catholic Church has three great states: The Church Militant, also called the Barque of Peter, shepherds the souls in this life across the centuries of salvation history.
 The Church Suffering serves the souls in purgatory.
 And the Church Triumphant rejoices in heaven proclaiming Rabbi Yeshua‘s glory to come.
 The Catholic Church is Rabbi Yeshua‘s road to eternal joy in heaven 1 Cor 2:9.